 Whether you are an undergraduate with an interest in health care, a seasoned nursing professional ready for advancement, or someone looking to transition to a new career, FPB has an academic program to help you fulfill your educational and professional goals.

-It is my pleasure to write my first welcome to you as the Dean of the Frances Payne Bolton School of Nursing, one of the top ranked schools in the nation.
+Welcome to the Frances Payne Bolton School of Nursing, one of the top ranked schools in the nation.
 FPB is named for Frances Payne Bolton, who endowed the school in 1923 and was the first elected congresswoman from the state of Ohio.
 Her work in government helped to bring about the creation of the Cadet Nurse Corps and other national nursing programs.
 We are proud to carry on her legacy as we continue to educate nurses who affect the health policies of today and tomorrow.

 Now, more than ever, opportunities abound for nurses.
 As the health field continues to expand along with technology and an aging population, nurses are in demand like they have never been before.
 From clinical specialists to nurse practitioners, teachers, and researchers, FPB graduates assume professional roles in a variety of specialties.
 Graduates of FPB are leaders because of the strong educational foundation and experience they receive while they are students here.